undertherain/vsmlib/README.rst

 * creating word embeddings by counting and neural-based methods, including sub-word-level models
 * importing and exporting from a banch of popular formats of word embeddings and providing unified access to word-vectors
-* perfroming simple tasks like estimating word similarity
+* perfroming a range of downstream tasks / benchmarks on embeddings
 * visualising embeddings

 How do I get set up?